Giammaria/Vega-Visuals/README.md

 ‎
 ## Interactive Timeline
 ![](20231117-interactive-timeline/artifacts/screenshot.png)
 This visual is an exploration of some alternative interaction techniques.
-It visual includes:
+It includes:
 - A scrubber control (in the form of a rotating baseball!).
 - A dynamic progress line.
 - Sub node-link trees that fade-in on a delay.